alexdodonov/mezon-service/README.md

 ]
 ```

-But you can also store all route conofigs in PHP files like this:
+But you can also store all route configs in PHP files like this:

 ```PHP
 <?php